bitazaratustra/bitazaratustra/README.md

-# Greetings, I'm Luis Esteban. 😁
+# Hi, I'm Luis Esteban. 😁

 ## Professional Overview
 - 👨‍⚕️ Accomplished medical professional, specializing in Intensive Care and Forensic Medicine.
 - 👨‍🔬 Data Scientist and esteemed Instructor at [Le Wagon](https://www.lewagon.com/)'s Data Science bootcamp.
-- 🖥️ A seasoned Backend Developer with a focus on Python and FastAPI.
+- 💻 A seasoned Backend Developer with a focus on Python and FastAPI.
 - 🎓 Currently pursuing a Master's in Data Science at the University of Buenos Aires.

 ## Expertise and Skill Set